Where can we find humanist ideas in history and how have they influenced the modern world in which we live?

 Over 100 years of humanist namings, weddings, and funerals.

-This short animation gives a concise overview of the humanist tradition, from its ancient roots to its organised expression in the modern era.
+This short animation gives an overview of the humanist tradition, from its ancient roots to its organised expression in the modern era.

 Tim Whitmarsh from the University of Cambridge talks about humanism in the ancient Greek world.